ParkMyCar/compact_str/compact_str/README.md

   * Space optimized for `Option<_>`
     * `size_of::<CompactString>() == size_of::<Option<CompactString>>()`
   * Uses [branchless instructions](https://en.algorithmica.org/hpc/pipelining/branchless/) for string accesses
+  * Specialize the copy for small and medium strings, avoiding an out-of-line `memcpy` call
+    * Uses two overlapping fixed-width load/stores so creation and `Clone` of short strings avoid a function-call round-trip
   * Supports `no_std` environments

 ### Traits